‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 - Raven Gates

-With Raven gone, only Vanessa Grimaldi remains and she will be Viall’s final choice on The Bachelor, but is she the love he has been waiting for?
+With Raven gone, only Vanessa Grimaldi remains, and she will be Viall’s final choice on The Bachelor, but is she the love he has been waiting for?
 When the taping of the show ended, they were indeed engaged to be married and happy with life, but a lot of time will pass before they are seen together again.

-A lot of time has already passed and there is still another month until the last episode.
+A lot of time has already passed, and there is still another month until the last episode.
 It is hard to say what has happened with Viall and Vanessa in all this time, but no-one will know how things currently stand until the live “After the Final Rose” special.”

 Please remember that the dates listed for each showing are what is currently scheduled, but they are subject to change depending on what ABC wants or needs to do.
 Sometimes, the network will mix things up to stick it to sites that reveal spoilers, but in the long run, all the eliminations will take place this season.

 At this point, it finally seems as if ABC has caught up with where the spoiler sites are, and things are going to be on track from here.
-After tonight’s episode, the final four will be in place and it will be time for the Hometown Dates.
+After tonight’s episode, the final four will be in place, and it will be time for the Hometown Dates.

 This season of The Bachelor has certainly been a roller coaster ride through Nick Viall’s mind and heart.
 He has been trying to finally figure out if his true love is out there and as seen last week, see if love is in the cards for him at all.
 It does look as if he is going to find it during his run with the rose ceremonies and the season, but it remains to be seen if he and Vanessa are going to be a long-lasting match made in heaven.